-- 2.1 Students must observe all University regulations and policies which govern the effective organisation and management of specific areas of activity within the University, (including those relating to financial requirements, health and safety, the use of learning, computing, child care, refreshment, sport and recreational facilities) or which are specifically included as part of the student's programme of study (including any professional code of practice incorporated therein).
-There are also separate regulations pertaining to student usage of Students' Union facilities. - 2.2 The University has a duty under the Counter-Terrorism and Security Act 2015 to prevent students from being drawn into non-violent extremism, violent extremism and/or terrorism and to ensure they are being given appropriate advice and support.
+2.1 Students must observe all University regulations and policies which govern the effective organisation and management of specific areas of activity within the University, (including those relating to financial requirements, health and safety, the use of learning, computing, child care, refreshment, sport and recreational facilities) or which are specifically included as part of the student's programme of study (including any professional code of practice incorporated therein).
+There are also separate regulations, the Student Charter and the Students' Union Standing Orders, pertaining to student usage of Students' Union facilities.
+2.2 The University has a duty under the Counter-Terrorism and Security Act 2015 to prevent students from being drawn into nonviolent extremism, violent extremism and/or terrorism and to ensure they are being given appropriate advice and support.
 If a member of staff or a student has reasonable grounds for concern that a student is being drawn into, or is drawing others into, activities which may lead to acts of non-violent extremism, violent extremism and/or terrorism they should raise the matter with the designated associate head of school (or equivalent) in the first instance.
 (See the University's Prevent Protocol).